thooks1203/echodeed/DEMO_VIDEO_SCRIPT.md

 95% reduction in administrative time—service hour verification goes from 15 minutes to 30 seconds per student.
 That's 14 and a half minutes per student returned for actual teaching.
 Real-time classroom analytics without creating spreadsheets.
 One-click CSV export for district compliance systems.
 Measurable data for administrators and school boards.

 **For Parents:**
 Complete transparency into their child's character growth and community involvement.
+Parents see their own child's kindness posts—while posts remain anonymous to everyone else, parents can praise their child's character development.
+This creates positive conversations between teens and parents about values and kindness.
 Verified service hour tracking without requiring parent signatures.
-Privacy protection—can't see anonymous posts.
 Family engagement through dual rewards that support parents while recognizing student achievement.

 **For Administrators:**
 Measurable school culture metrics with documented evidence.
 Reduced behavioral incidents when kindness becomes the cultural norm.
 Community partnerships with local businesses showing positive school impact.
 Complete FERPA and COPPA compliance with no crisis intervention liability.
 Zero cost to school budgets."